 James Greenwood, paint and wallpaper expert at Graham & Brown (opens in new tab) suggests 'ultra-durable, scrub resistant and moisture repellent' paint which 'can take the dirt and moisture build-up in bathrooms.’

 Mildew-resistant paints: with many manufacturers now producing mildew-resistant paints perfect for bathrooms (and kitchens), this is a great place to start and there are so many colors to suit every scheme.

 Eggshell: with its subtle sheen, eggshell paint is more washable and you can use acrylic eggshell in bathrooms and kitchens.
 Intelligent Eggshell is also ideal for walls and woodwork, as it’s durable and tough as well as formulated to resist moisture.

 Semi- or high-gloss: ideal for bathrooms, gloss paint resists moisture.
 We wouldn't suggest using it for walls; instead, stick to woodwork and trims.
-‘A glossy finish protects walls from water damage, but are also easy to clean, making gloss and satin a great choice of finish for the bathroom,’ says Dominic Myland, CEO of Mylands.
+‘A glossy finish protects walls from water damage, but is also easy to clean, making gloss and satin a great choice of finish for the bathroom,’ says Dominic Myland, CEO of Mylands (opens in new tab).

 You can also choose from a variety of other finishes, especially useful if you want to use the same paint in other rooms.
 The main thing to keep in mind is that you should really avoid using flat or matte paint, as it’s the least durable finish and absorbs moisture more than other paints.
-Unless you go for an Intelligent Matte, which is a washable finish making it suitable for walls and ceilings in well-ventilated bathrooms.
+Unless you go for an Intelligent Matte, which is a washable finish making it suitable for walls and as a paint finish for ceilings in well-ventilated bathrooms.